hunterlan/hunterlan/README.md

 ![GitHub prof](https://user-images.githubusercontent.com/38838841/192261839-b2a399b2-aa06-41d5-b6bb-0eb344ffd1a5.png)

-**Welcome to my page!** I'm a person, who passionate with programming and thinki about it everyday.
+**Welcome to my page!** I'm a person, who passionate with programming and thinking about it everyday.

-I'm a **.NET Full-Stack programmer** and now work in Sysonline, with "EzPartsWeb.Mobile", which has aim to facilitate work for dealers with parts, when they work by phone.
+I'm a **.NET Full-Stack programmer** and now work in Sysonline with "EzPartsWeb.Mobile", which has aim to facilitate work for dealers with parts, when they work by phone.

-Also I have own projects, and from time to time I work with them, but no one has finished yet.
+Also I have own projects, and in free time I work with them, but no one has finished yet.

 ## This is my skills